If you've blocked our ad, please consider unblocking it.

 |This page is rather stubbly and could use some expansion.|

-A prototype is a version of the game from its development phase (typically an alpha or beta version) which was typically not meant to be released.
+A prototype is a version of a game from its development phase (typically an alpha or beta version) which was typically not meant to be released.

 Contrary to common internet belief, prototypes are often not a "beta"; beta versions are when the game is mostly complete, but is lacking the finishing polish (unfixed bugs or glitches, unpolished translation, etc.).
 In this way, most prototypes released are alpha or pre-alpha versions, when the game is still under active development and several features are not finalized.